 7. Dark Skies(opens in new tab)

-Synopsis: As the Barrett family's peaceful suburban life begins to unravel as an escalating series of disturbing events take place around their home.
-They come to learn that a terrifying and deadly force is after them, one which may have arrived from beyond the stars.
+Synopsis: The Barrett family's peaceful suburban life begins to unravel as an escalating series of disturbing events take place around their home.
+They come to learn that a terrifying and deadly force is after them, one that may have arrived from beyond the stars.

 Why you should watch: More science fiction/thriller/horror than purely sci-fi, this is a longer, darker version of Barry's abduction in "Close Encounters of the Third Kind."
 More suspenseful than scary, the predatory aliens we see in this movie like to mess with people's minds before actually abducting them.
 It's effectively unsettling and is a little like "The Twilight Zone" meets "Poltergeist."
 The cast includes a lot of people you'll recognize from something you watched at some point, including Keri Russell ("Mission Impossible III"), Josh Hamilton ("Alive") and J.K.
 Simmons, most recently seen in "The Tomorrow War."